temple of apollo in ancient corinth, greece

 Itinerary of our 8-Hour Private Tour in Athens and Ancient Corinth

 The itinerary includes major historical and cultural landmarks both inside and outside of Athens.
-Highlights include the iconic Acropolis and Parthenon, the panoramic Mars Hill, the imposing Temple of Zeus, the ancient Agora, the picturesque Plaka neighborhood, and the Roman Agora.
-The tour also includes visits to important modern sites such as Constitution Square, the House of Parliament, the Tomb of the Unknown Soldier amd Lycabettus Hill.
+Highlights include the iconic Acropolis and Parthenon, the panoramic Mars Hill, the ancient Agora, the picturesque Plaka neighborhood, and the Roman Agora.
+The tour also includes visits to important modern sites such as Constitution Square, the House of Parliament, the Tomb of the Unknown Soldier and Lycabettus Hill.
 Beyond Athens, the itinerary includes the engineering marvel of the Corinth Canal and the ruins of Ancient Corinth.

 • A visit to the Acropolis and the Parthenon of Athens